Shaun-Fong/GF-EventSystem/README.md

 ## Usage

-You can found example in **Test** folder，drag **EventSystem** prefab in your scene which in Predayfabs folder ，then run，you should see the log `Test` in console window.
+You can found example in **Test** folder，drag **GFEventSystem** prefab in your scene which in Prefabs folder ，then run，you should see the log `Test` in console window.

 ```
 GFEventSystemComponent.Instance.Subscribe(EventId, EventHandler);